-Three (3) additional borings will be installed offsite to observe potential offsite impacts originating from Site and will be advanced using the Geoprobe® direct push method to depths ranging from approximately 15-20 ftbg depending on observed soil conditions in the field as determined by GEI Field Personnel.
-These locations will also be converted into temporary monitoring wells.
+An estimated (20) soil borings are to be advanced using the Geoprobe® direct push method to depths ranging from approximately 15-20 ft. bgs depending on observed soil conditions in the field as determined by GEI Field Personnel.
+Four (4) of the soil boring locations will be converted into permanent monitoring wells and three (3) of the soil boring locations will be located offsite and converted into temporary monitoring wells.
 Continuous sampling will be conducted until the desired depth is reached.
 If impacts to soil are observed at depth, the boring may be advanced further to identify vertical extent of contamination until un-impacted soils are observed, or a confining layer or bedrock refusal is reached.
 Prior to the advancement of soil borings, all locations will be cleared for utilities and subsurface infrastructure to a depth of 5 ftbg using minivac, air knife, or by hand.
-Continuous sampling will be conducted until the desired depth is reached.